jornane/php-saml-sp/README.md

 # Why

 I wanted to have a minimal implementation of a SAML SP library.
-Exiting (PHP) software either has a much larger scope, or tries to conform fully to the SAML specification.
-This library only tries to implement the minimum amount to work with real world deployed IdPs and be secure at all times.
+Existing (PHP) software either has a much larger scope, or tries to conform fully to the SAML specification.
+This library only tries to implement the minimum amount to work with real world deployed IdPs, and be secure at all times.

 # Features